Is It Bad To Lose Weight During Pregnancy

 More important than calories is focusing on your hunger and fullness cues, you should do your best to eat to satiety (fullness), and eat when you feel hungry (trying not to wait until that “hangry” feeling kicks in).

 We like to consider your new eating style “nourishment for two” versus “eating for two.”
 Your nutrient needs do increase, but they certainly don’t double.
 As you can see, there is no real need to eat two bowls of pasta every night if you are not feeling like it.
+It might be a good idea to consider adding a prenatal vitamin to your diet.

 Plus, things like nausea could occur after eating large meals when you are pregnant and or heartburn, which can be especially unpleasant.
 Sticking with appropriate portions and or splitting your meals into 6 smaller ones throughout the day instead of 3 large ones is also a good tip for pregnant people!